-Vision Statement or Action Status Summary Feedbac
+Vision Statement or Action Status Summary Feedback

-Objective: See grants, contributions, and dedi cations to accomplish improveme ents to the parks system
+Objective: See grants, contributions, and dedi cations to accomplish improve ments to the parks system and

-recreational facilities and programs. · · ·
+recreational facilities and programs.

 Evaluate DNR grant programs against current

 recreation needs; make applications as

 appropriate Ongoing Retain

-app. op 2.180.18

-December for and ability of the second secon

 Research foundations whose missions align

-with City needs and seek grant funding for Ongoing Dotoin
+with City needs and seek grant funding for

 specific projects Ongoing Retain

 Develop or refresh marketing materials for

 the current contributions and dedications

-programs Unexecuted Retain
+Unexecuted Retain

+programs

-Objective: Promote a mix of uses in planned lo ocations at the perimeter of Hunt ington Woods to boost
+Objective: Promote a mix of uses in planned le ocations at the perimeter of Hu untington Woods to boost the

 City's tax bases.
-3

-·

-Reevaluate allowable density in the Woodward Avenue Corridor Mixed Use
+Reevaluate allowable density in the

+Woodward Avenue Corridor Mixed Use

-district based on future transportation A - B
+district based on future transportation

 improvements in and around the City.
 Accomplished Remove

+·

 Determine whether Coolidge Highway retail

 nodes could support more intensive

 neighborhood retail and services in terms of

 commercial feasibility.
 Explore whether

 residents will support more intense uses.
 In Process Retain but clarify

-Objective: Require developments to bear their fair share of system costs, such as providing on-site stor
+Objective: Require developments to bear thei r fair share of system costs, su ch as providing on-site storage for

-storm water.
+storm water. i full share of system costs, su

 Evaluate impacts of development on

 municipal systems and review fees for

 adequacy.
 In Process Retain

 Evaluate Engineering Design Standards

 ordinance and amend as needed Accomplished Remove

-Objective: Promote the retention of public but ldings in central locations within Huntington Woods, who
+Objective: Promote the retention of public bu nin Huntington Woods, where they

-are within walking distance of a majority of re
+are within walking distance of a majority of re sidents.

 Complete Needs Assessment of the City's 11

 Mile Road facilities and properties for In Process (Done for

 possible mixed use redevelopment Woodward, not for 11 Mile) Refresh

-possible mixed use redevelopment

-possible mixed use redevelopment •

-hhauhaada fuana anasas li nu man masidantial

-Objective: Continue to protect residential neig hborhoods from encroachment l oy non-residential uses.

-hborhoods from encroachment I by non-residential uses.

-Objective: Continue to protect residential neig shborhoods from encroachment I oy non-residential uses.
+Objective: Continue to protect residential neighborhoods from encroachment by non-residential uses.

-Objective: Continue to protect residential neig Maintain the current land use and zoning which keep commercial uses on the main shborhoods from encroachment b oy non-residential uses.
+Maintain the current land use and zoning

-Objective: Continue to protect residential neige Maintain the current land use and zoning which keep commercial uses on the main roadways.
+which keep commercial uses on the main

+roadways.
 Ensure adequate screening

-Objective: Continue to protect residential neignospherical and use and zoning which keep commercial uses on the main roadways.
-Ensure adequate screening requirements are in place.
-Accomplished oy non-residential uses.
-Refresh
+requirements are in place.
+Accomplished Refresh

-Objective: Continue to protect residential neignospherical and use and zoning which keep commercial uses on the main roadways.
-Ensure adequate screening requirements are in place.
-Objective: Update and enforce property main Accomplished
+Objective: Update and enforce property main tenance requirements.

-Objective: Continue to protect residential neignospherical maintain the current land use and zoning which keep commercial uses on the main roadways.
-Ensure adequate screening requirements are in place.
-Objective: Update and enforce property maintain Review/amend City's property maintenance Accomplished

-Objective: Continue to protect residential neignospherical maintain the current land use and zoning which keep commercial uses on the main roadways.
-Ensure adequate screening requirements are in place.
-Objective: Update and enforce property maintain Review/amend City's property maintenance codes, as needed.
-Reevaluate enforcement Accomplished

-Objective: Continue to protect residential neignospherical was and zoning which keep commercial uses on the main roadways.
-Ensure adequate screening requirements are in place.
-Objective: Update and enforce property maint Review/amend City's property maintenance Accomplished
+Review/amend City's property maintenance

+codes, as needed.
+Reevaluate enforcement

+protocols with goal of greater voluntary

+compliance.
+Accomplished Remove